yossigi/compress_roas/README.md

 ## compress_roas
 It takes as input the path to the RPKI 'authenticated' directory, and may also take mutiple paths to BGP RIB (text-format) files to reproduce our results as we explain in the following section.

-In order to run the script, you need to have these Python packages installed:

- - Pytrie
- - netaddr

 Then you would need to build the "bgp_announcement_parser" using the following command:
 ```